See if RYDAPT® (midostaurin) capsules may be right for you.

 Patients may also feel pain throughout the body, and they may feel weak and tired.

 If advanced SM goes untreated, it can begin to affect your organs.
-Always ask your doctor if symptoms change or worsen.
+Always tell your doctor if symptoms change or worsen.

 Get more information about advanced SM and treatment with RYDAPT (PDF).